jundalisay/superb/content/en/research/whittaker/aether/chapter-12.md

 ---
-title: "The Theory Of Aether And Electrons In The Closing Years Of The Nineteenth Century"
+title: "The Theory Of Aether And Electrons In The End of the 19th Century"
 heading: "Chapter 12"
-weight: 24
+weight: 100
 author: Edmund Taylor Whittaker
 image:  "/covers/history.jpg"
 description: ""
 ---

 Maxwell and Hertz tried to extend the theory of the electromagnetic field to the case in which ponderable bodies are in motion.
 But they were not successful.